-As discussed in our post “How to Choose the Right Mantel Size for Your Fireplace,” the mantel is one of the most important details of your fireplace.
+The mantel is one of the most essential details of your fireplace.
 Much of the decision comes down to aesthetics, although there are some safety considerations as well.
-Once you’ve designed and installed your fireplace, however, it’s time for the fun part: decorating your mantel!
-In this post we’ll share some ideas and inspiration for making the most of your mantel, from creating a color scheme to playing with symmetry and themes.
+Once you've designed and installed your fireplace, however, it's time for the fun part: decorating your mantel!
+This blog will highlight some ideas and inspiration for making the most of your mantel, from creating a color scheme to playing with symmetry and themes.

 Get Creative with Color